czsdoge/CZSDoge/INSTALL.md

-Building Dingocoin
+Building CZSDoge
 ================

-See doc/build-*.md for instructions on building the various elements of the Dingocoin Core reference implementation of Dingocoin.
+See doc/build-*.md for instructions on building the various elements of the CZSDoge Core reference implementation of CZSDoge.